 Our next-generation CNS asset, CY3018, is a differentiated CNS-penetrant sGC stimulator with greater CSF-to-plasma exposure relative to CY6463 based on nonclinical studies.
 CY3018 is intended to expand the potential of sGC stimulation for the treatment of disorders of the CNS.
+We are completing IND-enabling activities for CY3018 and are looking to secure a partnership or other funding mechanism to develop the program in the future.

 Non-CNS assets.
 We have other assets that are outside of our current strategic focus.
 These non-core assets are not being internally developed at this time.
 Praliciguat is an orally administered, once-daily systemic sGC stimulator.
 On June 3, 2021, we entered into the License Agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing the pharmaceutical compound praliciguat and other related products and forms thereof enumerated in such agreement.
 Olinciguat is an orally administered, once-daily, vascular sGC stimulator that was evaluated in a Phase 2 study of participants with sickle cell disease.
 We released topline results from this study in October 2020.
-Olinciguat is available for licensing to a third party partner.
+Olinciguat is available for licensing to a third-party partner.

-The following table summarizes our research and development expenses, employee and facility related costs allocated to research and development expense, and discovery and pre-clinical phase programs, for the three months ended March 31, 2022 and 2021.
-The product pipeline expenses relate primarily to external costs associated with nonclinical studies and clinical trial costs, which are presented by development candidate.
+The following table summarizes our research and development expenses, employee and facility related costs allocated to research and development expense, and discovery and pre-clinical phase programs, for the three and nine months ended September 30, 2022 and 2021.
+The product pipeline expenses relate primarily to external costs associated with nonclinical studies and clinical trial costs, which are presented by development candidates.